captn3m0/ideas/README.md

 Filed a PR: https://github.com/RSS-Bridge/rss-bridge/pull/741

+(While the above is merged, this doesn't correctly work because it doesn't cache the information properly).

 # OPML Sync

 Instead of forcing users to do manual imports of OPML feeds, let them